Pico/mPython – smart car DIY

 Conclusions:

 • Interesting to experience the 20% duty cycle value gives trouble in ‘forward’ direction, while this worked fine with the 300gr robot.
+So the minimal start PWM should be higher, due to more friction/inertia of the robot.

 Overall conclusions